galaxy001/gfwtools/Shadowsocks-for-OSX-Help.md

 --------
 1. If you'd rather use SwitchySharp than a global PAC proxy, you can turn global proxy off in the menu bar icon.
 Shadowsocks will still be running at `127.0.0.1:1080`.
 2. You can use your own server instead of the public server.
 The server preferences are also in the menu bar icon.
+3. You may need to restart Chrome after you choose another server.
-3. You can check the logs in the Console.app.
+4. You can check the logs in the Console.app.
 Logs beginning with `ShadowsocksX:` is logs of Shadowsocks.